 Often (but not always) smaller than a Grizzly Bear.

 Know what’s fact, and what’s fiction.
 For example, despite popular belief there’s no evidence that bears are attracted to period blood.
 That sweet nectar is saved for the allure of the Homo sapien.

 Familiarize yourself with bear tracks.
-It's helpful to know what size a bear is, and whether it's a cub or adult.
+It's helpful to know the species and size of a bear.

 While you’re at it, get cozy with their poop.
-You’ll be the coolest person at dinner parties, and it helps you gauge how recently a bear crossed your path.
+You’ll be the most interesting person at dinner parties, and it helps you gauge how recently a bear crossed your path.
 Is the scat fibrous or runny?
 Light or dark?
-That tells you what the bear’s been eating.
+That tells you what the bear was eating.
 Is the grass underneath yellowing?
 Are there flies circling?
-The poo may not be recent and you’re safe.
-No need to dig your finger into the middle of it like an oven-fresh brownie.
+The poo may not be recent; you’re safe.
+No need to dig your finger into the middle of it like an oven fresh brownie.
 Unless you’re into that sort of thing.

-As you pack, one of the most important things to consider is food.
-Several companies make sturdy, scent-proof bear canisters to store food in.
-As a bonus, most canisters double as a camping chair.
+As you pack for your trip into bear country, one of the most important things to consider is food.
+It’s pungent and can attract the attention of nearby bears.
+Several companies make sturdy, scent proof bear canisters to store food.
+As a bonus, most canisters double as a chair.
 If you’re not ready to invest in a canister, many national parks and outfitters rent them for a reasonable price.